nesrak1/AssetsTools.NET/README.md

 Documentation and examples can be found on the wiki.

 AssetsTools.NET allows you to read and write assets files and bundles files.

-# Licensing

-AssetsTools.NET is licensed under MIT license: you can include it with any tool or mod you make.
-UABE's AssetsTools is open source but under a less permissive license, so all code in AssetsTools.NET will remain separate and not use any of its code.